Roadmap

 Done

 The three normative specifications and the full requirement set are written and locked, so every line of code that follows has a fixed target.
-This is where the project stands today — design done, foundation next.
+After the economic-viability audit, the entire corpus was revised and re-frozen as v2.0 in a single coordinated release — eleven documents, six architecture decision records, every change traceable to a ratified decision.

 01